NYPL/NYPLBase/README.md

 https://bitbucket.org/NYPL/ux-static/src/master/

 In `UX-Static`, find the folder named, `nyplbase`.
 Under `nyplbase`, you will see the folders of different versions.
-Create a new folder with a new version.
-In each folder, there are three different folders that contains images, fonts, and CSS stylesheets.
-Copy the contents of the previous folder to the new folder that we just created.
-And in the CSS folder, paste the CSS min files we just compiled from NYPLBase.
+Create a new folder with the new version.
+In each folder, there are three different folders that contain images, fonts, and CSS stylesheets.
+Copy the contents from the folder of previous version to the new folder that we just created.
+And in the CSS folder, paste the CSS min files we compiled from NYPLBase.
 Push the changes.

 After pushing the changes, we need to deploy UX-Static with Jenkins.
 You can find the interfaces here https://ci-sa.prod.aws.nypl.org/jenkins/view/Website%20Management%20(WWW)/search/?q=ux-static

 There are two deployment jobs.
-One is for staging and one is for master, that both integrate with the branches of `UX-Static` repo respectively.
+One is for staging and one is for master.
+They both integrate with the branches of `UX-Static` repo respectively.
 Running the job on staging deployment will deploy the staging branch, for example.